Judge orders psych evaluation for Appalachian Trail suspect

 The other two hikers also ran to get away from Jordan, but he caught the man first and stabbed him until he collapsed onto the ground, Childers wrote.
 Jordan then stabbed the woman repeatedly.
 She fell to the ground and played dead, and Jordan then left to find his dog, Childers wrote.

 The woman got help from two hikers who helped her hike another 6 miles (9.7 kilometers) into Smyth County, Virginia, where they called 911.
-She remained hospitalized Monday.
+The victim remained hospitalized Monday.
 Her condition could not immediately be determined.

 Authorities did not release the names of the victims.
 The attacks took place where a 1-mile (1.6-kilometer) length of the trail passes through Wythe County.
 Jordan was arrested and taken into custody by officers with the Wythe County Sheriff's Office.